COST GUIDE

 “Replaced three separate apps with Elec-Mate.
 Certs, quotes, and scheduling all in one place.”

-Key Takeaways
+Key takeaways

-• 1Commercial rewire costs in the UK typically range from £30 to £80 per square metre depending on specification, building complexity, and the scope of ancillary systems such as fire alarm and emergency lighting.
+1. 01Commercial rewire costs in the UK typically range from £30 to £80 per square metre depending on specification, building complexity, and the scope of ancillary systems such as fire alarm and emergency lighting.

-• 3Containment (cable tray, trunking, conduit) often accounts for 25% to 40% of the total rewire cost in commercial buildings — significantly more than domestic work.
+3. 03Containment (cable tray, trunking, conduit) often accounts for 25% to 40% of the total rewire cost in commercial buildings — significantly more than domestic work.

-• 4Fire alarm systems to BS 5839-1 and emergency lighting to BS 5266-1 are typically included in the scope and must be designed, installed, and commissioned by competent persons.
+4. 04Fire alarm systems to BS 5839-1:2025 and emergency lighting to BS 5266-1:2025 are typically included in the scope.
+BS 7671 Regulations 560.9 and 560.10 require compliance with those standards.

 01 · Cost Guide

-What Does a Commercial Rewire Involve?
+What a Commercial Rewire Involves

 A commercial rewire is a fundamentally different undertaking to a domestic rewire.
 The scale of distribution, the containment requirements, the regulatory framework, and the ancillary systems involved — fire alarm, emergency lighting, data infrastructure — mean that commercial electrical projects demand a different approach to pricing and project management.